jhrcook/100DaysOfPython/README.md

 **Day 6 - October 26, 2019:**
 I finished up Ch.
 3 learning about how to open and read files.
 I then began Ch.
 4 learning about NumPy and `ndarray`.

+**Day 7 - October 27, 2019:**
+I continued learning about using ndarrys in NumPy.
+We covered indexing and *ufuncs*.